nehajavalagi/nehajavalagi.github.io/posts/_posts/2014-12-15-designing-content-for-the-web.markdown

 tags: design
 ---

+_As the creative head for the technical festival, it was my job to design content for the marketing materials used.
+The descriptions had to be innovative, quirky and eyeball grabbing._

 **Prezenta**

 We are sure you have brilliant ideas.
 But if you can’t get them across they can’t get you anywhere.
 Welcome to Prezenta, a technical presentation competition where all you need is something to say and a burning desire to say it.